haricdp/testsun/README.md

 ## sunday

-its amark down file sunday
+its a markdown file sunday